 - The absence of the New Jersey delegation (because it's stuck somewhere between New York and Pennsylvania)

 - Hopkins and the rum gags, hollering out for MacNair to fetch him something.
 John Hancock joins in once.

 - "...Except for Ben Franklin."

-- Every telegram from the army is from your obedient — drumroll — G. Washington.
+- Every letter from the army is from your obedient — drumroll — G. Washington.

 - Subverted by James Wilson of Pennsylvania, who, in an attempt to keep the Congress from ignoring him, keeps seconding fellow Pennsylvanian John Dickinson's motions even though each delegation only has one vote.
 Until the moment he breaks with Dickinson to cast the deciding vote on independence in a poll of the Pennsylvania delegation.
 Franklin deliberately points out that now all eyes are on him, "every mapmaker in the world is waiting for your decision," and he can't bring himself to agree with Dickinson and go down in history as the man who prevented American independence.